poppy-project/poppy-project.org/_drafts/2016-09-08-how-to-make-ergo-jr-robot-work-on-raspberry-pi-3.md

     sudo apt-get update && sudo apt-get install -y raspi-config
     ```

-2. Launch the utility `sudo raspi-config`, then enable the camera and disable the `Advanced Options > Disable shell and kernel messages on the serial connection` options.
+2. Launch the utility `sudo raspi-config`, then enable the camera and disable the `Advanced Options > Disable shell and kernel messages on the serial connection` option.

 3. Make sure the `/boot/config.txt` file contains the `enable_uart=1` line, or add it otherwise.